Jakin-Kim/Algorithm/README.md

 # Algorithm

+<i>"Dream big.
+Start small.
+But most of all, start." - Simon Sinek - </i>

 I will be tyring to strengthen my logical thinking skills.

 Please feel free to reach out to me in regards to any feedback to kimyagin94@gmail.com.